asbl/miniworlds/source/README.md

 ### Examples

-Two actors that can be controlled with the keyboard.
+Two actors that can be controlled with the keyworld.

 ```python
 from miniworlds import World, Actor